Mental Illness Among Adolescent Refugees in the United States

 Context

 Ongoing violence worldwide has forced millions of people out of their home countries.
-In 2017, an estimated 16.2 million individuals were newly displaced refugees worldwide.7 Of those 16.2 million, 53,716 were resettled in the United States, or approximately 3% of all refugees.
-More than half of resettled refugees were under the age of 18.8 Due to the high volume of refugees in the past decade, the United States has been required to grow in their understanding of the unique needs refugees face in order to better support them.
+In 2017, an estimated 16.2 million individuals were newly displaced refugees worldwide.7 Of those 16.2 million displaced refugees, 53,716 were resettled in the United States, or approximately 3% of all refugees.
+More than half of resettled refugees were under the age of 18.8 Due to the high volume of refugees in the past decade, the United States has been required to increase its understanding of the unique needs refugees face in order for the United States to be able to better support refugees.

 After arriving in the United States, refugees are resettled through affiliate programs from one of the following 10 placement programs: Church World Service, Episcopal Migration Ministries, Ethiopian Community Development Council, HIAS, International Rescue Committee, Lutheran Immigration and Refugee Service, United States Conference of Catholic Bishops, US Committee for Refugees and Immigrants, or World Relief.
-These organizations resettle refugees in compliance with regulations of the Center of Disease Control (CDC) and the Office of Refugee Resettlement (ORR).
-The ORR requires a health screening in the first 90 days; however, there is a lack of procedural or financial support for mental health screening for refugees.14 According to a report from 2010, only 4 out of 44 states employed proper techniques, and 68% used informal conversation as a form of screening.15 Further, screening of mental health in refugee camps is often conducted by interviewers with little training.
-Special protection and consideration for traumatized individuals may be overlooked due to the inadequate methods used by interviewers.16
+These organizations resettle refugees in compliance with the regulations from the Centers for Disease Control and prevention (CDC) and the Office of Refugee Resettlement (ORR).
+The ORR requires a health screening in the first 90 days; however, there is a lack of procedural or financial support for mental health screening for refugees.14 According to a report from 2010, only 4 out of 44 states employed proper health screening techniques, and 68% used informal conversation as a form of screening.15 Further, screening of mental health in refugee camps is often conducted by interviewers with little training.
+Special protection and consideration for traumatized individuals may be overlooked due to the interviewer's inadequate methods.16

 Prior to resettlement in the United States, refugees face a wide variety of challenges.
-Typically, refugee status is offered to individuals identified by the UNHCR as “most vulnerable,” such as women and children, the elderly, survivors of violence and torture, and those with acute medical needs.17 After travelling long distances from home, refugees may struggle to adjust to the culture.
+Typically, refugee status is offered to individuals identified by the UNHCR as “most vulnerable,” such as women and children, the elderly, survivors of violence and torture, and those with acute medical needs.17 After refugees travel long distances from home to new countries, refugees may struggle to adjust to the culture.
 Traumatic life events such as exposure to war, torture, internment in refugee camps, rape, human trafficking, and loss of family may lead to psychological stress.
-Additionally, once refugees are in the United States, the stress of adapting to a new culture, low socioeconomic status, and unemployment may affect mental health.18 According to the Refugee Health Technical Assistance Center, PTSD and major depression in settled refugees range from 10-40% and 5-15% respectively, based on several studies.19
+Additionally, once refugees are in the United States, the stress of adapting to a new culture, low socioeconomic status, and unemployment may affect mental health.18 According to the Refugee Health Technical Assistance Center, PTSD and major depression in settled refugees range from 10–40% and 5–15%, respectively, based on several studies.19

 Contributing Factors